ICR-SC/good-practice/docs/good/instructor/tuesday.md

 ## Part 2.10 (starts at 56 min, takes 4 min): Best Practices for Research Projects

-### What I Say:
-- Commit often with clear messages
+>- Commit often with clear messages
-- Don't put raw data or sensitive files in git
+>- Don't put raw data or sensitive files in git
-- Use branches for new ideas
+>- Use branches for new ideas, there are many ways to use brances for different projject types
-- Always pull before you push
+>- Always pull before you push
-- Use .gitignore to keep your repository clean
+>- Use .gitignore to keep your repository clean

 ---

+## Part 2.11 Project boards
+>ICR GitLab and GitHub both have project boards and issues to help you manage tasks and issues.
+You can create cards for tasks, assign them to team members, and track progress.
+**[ASIDE: Show GitHub or GitLab project board examples.]**

 ## Session Wrap-up & Homework (starts at 60 min, takes 3 min)